 - 4.1.
 Reliability Coordinators.

 - 4.2.
 Transmission Operators.

 - 4.3.
 Balancing Authorities.

-- 5. Proposed Effective Date: For each Interconnection: first day of first quarter after all applicable regulatory approvals (for entities in that Interconnection) have been received (or the Reliability Standards otherwise become effective in those jurisdictions if regulatory approval is not required.)
+- 5. Proposed Effective Date: First day of first quarter after BOT adoption.

 B. Requirements

 R1.
 A Reliability Coordinator experiencing a potential or actual SOL or IROL violation within its Reliability Coordinator Area shall, with its authority and at its discretion, select one or more procedures to provide transmission loading relief.
 These procedures can be a "local" (regional, interregional, or sub-regional) transmission loading relief procedure or one of the following Interconnection-wide procedures: [Violation Risk Factor: Medium] [Time Horizon: Real-time Operations]